CPUSim64 Architecture

 Program Counter (PC)

 The program counter register is used by the CPU to keep track of the next instruction to execute.
 Each CPU cycle, the instruction in the memory address stored in the PC is loaded, decoded and executed.
 Then the PC is incremented to point to the next instruction.
-Control instructions like the JMP, CALL, RETURN and INTERRUPT instructions can modify the SP to an arbitrary value.
+Control instructions like the JUMP, CALL, RETURN and INTERRUPT instructions can modify the SP to an arbitrary value.

 Stack Pointer (SP)